goravel/docs/the-basics/routing.md

 ## Default Routing File

-All routing files are defined in the `/routes` directory.
-The framework defaults to a sample route `/routes/web.go`, in which the `func Web()` method is registered in the `app/providers/route_service_provider.go` file to achieve routing binding.
+To define routing files, simply navigate to the `/routes` directory.
+By default, the framework utilizes a sample route located in `/routes/web.go`.
+To establish routing binding, the `func Web()` method is registered in the `app/providers/route_service_provider.go` file.

-You can add routing files under the `routes` directory to perform more fine-grained management, then register them in the `app/providers/route_service_provider.go` file.
+If you require more precise management, you can add routing files to the `/routes` directory and register them in the `app/providers/route_service_provider.go` file.

 ## Start HTTP Server

-Start the HTTP server in `main.go` in the root directory. `facades.Route().Run()` will automatically fetch the `route.host` configuration.
+Start the HTTP server in `main.go` in the root directory by calling `facades.Route().Run()`.
+This will automatically fetch the `route.host` configuration.

 ```go
 package main